immersive-experiences/noticeboard/README.md

 # XR books

+After asking for them, the following books are being bought, should arrive in a month or so.
+Unitl end of April 2018 to ask for more!
+Turkle is already in the library:

 - Jerald (2015) The VR Book: Human-Centered Design for Virtual Reality
 - Turkle (2013) Alone Together; Why we Expect more from Technology and Less from Each Other
 - Rose (2012) The art of immersion: how the digital generation is remaking Hollywood, Madison Avenue, and the way we tell stories